lucbroyden-00/pead-event-study/README.md

 ## Limitations

-- The universe is built from current index membership, introducing survivorship bias that likely understates drift.
+- Universe constructed from current index membership, introducing survivorship bias.
+This likely understates drift, since PEAD is strongest in smaller and more distressed names, which are more likely those no longer present in the index.
-- GAAP EPS surprise is contaminated by large one-off writedowns, which are real earnings events but poor proxies for earnings news.
+- Returns are market-adjusted only.
+The long-short spread isn't controlled for size, value, or momentum, so any residual could be factor exposure rather than an anomaly.
-- The large-cap-only universe is where PEAD is weakest.
+- Our earnings expectations model does not incorporate analyst estimates from the market, which is perhaps a more accurate benchmark against which we can say whether a company beat or missed earnings
-- 36 companies were excluded for XBRL data issues; see `docs/methodology.md`.
+- Cost assumptions are illustrative, not estimated.
+No borrow costs or short-availability constraints modelled.

 ## Rejected specification